genny3021/oop-lab-solution/README.md

 ##Notes

-You should get familiar with javascript classes, prototyping, returning, and conditional statements.

-+ Prior understanding of Javascript classes are required.
-Prototyping of the Array class will be required to complete this exercise.
++ Prior understanding of Javascript classes are required, returning, and conditional statements will be required to complete this exercise.

 + Remember that passing code is just the first step.
 The goal is to work towards a solution that is as readable and expressive as you can make it.